Particular/docs.particular.net/persistence/sql/installer-workflow.md

 ### Development Workflow

 The main purpose in this type of environment is having the `Just hit F5` experience, by automatically creating required tables in a local database (or remote database used only for development).
-The risk and potential impact of accidentally corrupting the database schema or existing data is minimal.
+Keep in mind that the risk and potential impact of accidentally corrupting the database schema or existing data is minimal in this environment.

 A typical workflow on developers machine consists of the following steps: